sofrida/sofrida.github.io/contact.md

 If you want to know the details of the vulnerability,

-__please contact us through the developer's e-mail address registered in the App Store.__
+**please contact us through the developer's e-mail address registered in the App Store**.

 Following information as contained in the form below will be helpful for you.